-Number of suppliers Other 1% China 43% 26% 57 30%
+Basic Procurement Policy

-1. Sincere, open, honest, and fair trade

-We procure optimal components globally, honoring the principle

-2. Prosperous partnerships with our suppliers

-We aim to build relationships that prosper both us and our suppliers, reflecting our commitment to mutual understanding and trust.

-3. Respect for human rightsWe strive to build a sustainable supply chain and a society that respects human rights.

-4. Legal compliance and environmental protection

-Our procurement initiatives comply with national and regional laws and conserve and protect the environment.

-5. Quality, economic rationality, stable supply

-We fully evaluate each supplier for suitable quality, reliability, delivery, price, capacity to develop technology and actively propose solutions, and management stability, among other considerations, and our procurement practices are based on reasonable standards
+- Sincere, open, honest, and fair trade We procure optimal components globally, honoring the principle of free competition. - 2.
+Prosperous partnerships with our suppliers We aim to build relationships that prosper both us and our suppliers, reflecting our commitment to mutual understanding and trust. - Respect for human rights We strive to build a sustainable supply chain and a society that respects human rights. - Legal compliance and environmental protection Our procurement initiatives comply with national and regional laws and conserve and protect the environment. - 5.
+Quality, economic rationality, stable supply We fully evaluate each supplier for suitable quality, reliability, delivery, price, capacity to develop technology and actively propose solutions, and management stability, among other considerations, and our procurement practices are based on reasonable standards.

-Item Details Human rights and labor Prohibition of discrimination and human rights violations Prohibition of harassment Prohibition of forced labor Prohibition of child labor Appropriate payment of wages Working hours management Freedom of association Ensuring occupational health and safety Action on conflict minerals Compliance Compliance with laws and regulations Corruption prevention Management of confidential information Compliance with the Unfair Competition Prevention Act Intellectual property protection Export control Whistleblower protection Information disclosure Environment Reduction of greenhouse gas emissions Contribution to a recycling-based society Chemical substance management Prevention of air, water, soil pollution Quality and safety Ensuring qualityEnsuring safety
+Item Details Human rights and labor Prohibition of discrimination and human rights violations Prohibition of harassment Prohibition of forced labor Prohibition of child labor Appropriate payment of wages Working hours management Freedom of association Ensuring occupational health and safety Action on conflict minerals Compliance Compliance with laws and regulations Corruption prevention Management of confidential information Compliance with the Unfair Competition Prevention Act Intellectual property protection Export control Whistleblower protection Information disclosure Environment Reduction of greenhouse gas emissions Contribution to a recycling-based society Chemical substance management Prevention of air, water, soil pollution Quality and safety Ensuring quality Ensuring safety